MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 As a result of this configuration, when a document without an Azure Information Protection label is opened and saved by a user in an Office app, the document is then labeled to match the corresponding property value.

 This configuration requires you to specify two advanced settings that work together.
-The first is named **SyncPropertyName**, which is the custom property name that has been set from the other classification solution, or a property that is used by SharePoint.
+The first is named **SyncPropertyName**, which is the custom property name that has been set from the other classification solution, or a property that is set by SharePoint.
 The second is named **SyncPropertyState** and must be set to OneWay.

 To configure this advanced setting, enter the following strings: